- Updated On 21 Sep 2020

 You can define a number of days of tolerance which allows loan repayments to be late while the account remains in Active state and hence not counting towards your PAR.

-Some organizations use the arrears tolerance period, for instance, to give their field officers some time to return from the remote areas if they had to keep track of the collections offline and enter the collected repayments when they are back at the branch with internet access again.
+Some organizations use the arrears tolerance period, for instance, to give their field officers some time to return from remote areas if they had to keep track of the collections offline and enter the collected repayments when they are back at the branch with internet access again.

-Days in Arrears indicator - on loan accounts, as well as in custom views, you can see the number of days a loan is late.
-This indicator excludes the arrears tolerance period and it’s displayed even when the account is not yet in arrears, due to the tolerance period.
+On loan accounts, as well as in custom views, you can see the number of days a loan is late and in arrears.
+The difference between these two counts is that the Days In Arrears indicator is calculated based on the the arrears tolerance period, while the Days Late indicator is displayed even when the account is not yet in arrears, due to the tolerance period.

 Arrears Days Calculated From